nostalgia-dev/nostalgia_chrome/README.md

 3. To test it out, run `nostalgia serve`.
 Look at the `boot_as_service` on how to run `nostalgia` as a service on boot.

-4. Make sure you do not lose history, ensure ``
+4. Make sure you do not lose history, run `nostalgia backup_history` every (at most) 90 days.

 ### Data overview